VrickPL/Ticketmaster/README.md

 ## Splash Screen
-Upon launching, the app displays a splash screen, providing a smooth introduction to the experience.
+Upon launching, the app displays a splash screen.